 What are the factors (social, programmatic, motivational etc.) that result in female (or male) case finders being more productive and effective than male (or female) case finders?

-To optimize the effectiveness and efficiency of TT case finding across all endemic districts we need to better understand the factors that contribute to successful case finding campaigns.
-An evaluation of our monitoring data has shown that in all countries female case finders identified more suspected cases compared to male case finders—overall the difference was almost two-fold with female case finders identifying, on average 5 suspected cases and male case finders identifying 2 suspected cases.
+To optimise the effectiveness and efficiency of TT case finding across all endemic districts we need to better understand the factors that contribute to successful case finding campaigns.
+An evaluation of our monitoring data has shown that in all countries female case finders identified more suspected cases compared to male case finders—overall the difference was almost two-fold with female case finders identifying, on average five suspected cases and male case finders identifying two suspected cases.

 This study will utilise mixed methods to explore how gender plays a role in case finding, from the identification of cases in the community, through to support to access the surgery and follow-up/aftercare.
 The study will include areas with migratory populations where case finding activities are often more challenging, uptake is generally lower, and women have less access to surgery than men.